Granville Community Calendar

 RIGHT OF APPEAL - You have the right to Appeal from the ruling of this Court.
 That appeal must be filed within ten days of the judgment as provided by Section 1905.23 of the Ohio Revised Code.

 Please follow the link at the end of this sentence to print or download a copy of this Statement of Rights.

 Currently, the Village of Granville Mayor's Court convenes every Friday at 8:30am.
-Arraignments are held before Mayor Melissa Hartfiled or Vice Mayor Rob Montgomery.
-Trials are typically held at 8:30am on the last Friday of each month before Magistrate John Berryhill.
+Arraignments are held before Mayor Melissa Hartfield or Vice Mayor Jeremy Johnson.
+Trials are typically held at 8:30am on the last Friday of each month before Magistrate Tracy Van Winkle.